When a child needs surgery, the focus of preparation usually is with the child.

 We want our kids to understand what’s about to happen so they aren’t overwhelmed or traumatized by the event.
 They’re kids, after all, and we adults have to deal with it, right?
 Or, perhaps, wrong.

-After 30 years as a Child Life specialist, 20 of those in surgery, I have observed that the first person to be well-prepared should be the parent.
+After more than 30 years as a child life specialist, 20 of those in surgery, I have observed that the first person to be well-prepared should be the parent.
 Children respond most directly to how their parents are reacting emotionally to the event to gauge their own response.

 Imagine you are 3 years old and about to get your tonsils out.
 This is scary because it’s hard to understand what’s about to happen and frustrating you can’t control it.
 Age-appropriate information and a supportive staff are helpful, but if you notice your mom or dad is anxious, nothing else matters.
 You got the message: You should be anxious, too, especially if your parents are trying to suppress their emotions – that is even scarier to a child.
 You can tell that they are upset, but you don’t know why, so you imagine the worst.
 If you’re a teenager, you might pick up on the message that we don’t talk about this and it will upset your mom if you bring it up to her.
 It’s hard to deal with the unspoken stress of your family as well as your own fears and concerns.